Craptorman/android_device_motorola_spyder/README.md

-Device configuration for the VZW Motorola Droid Razr (Spyder)
+Device configuration for the ACG_US Motorola Droid Razr Maxx(Spyder)
 ===============================

 Copyright 2013 - The CyanogenMod Project